clinfo/GraphGenerativeModel/README.md

 ```
 where:
  - {input_file} contains SMILES (one per line)
- - {output_directory} is the folder where the generated images are saved in
- - {output_directory} is the folder where the generated images are saved in
+ - {output_directory} is the folder where the generated images are saved to

 ## Issues: